-After more than a year of work that included the collection of ideas from humanities faculty and graduate students and meetings with all of the center directors, the IPRH proposed a large-scale collaboration under the general rubric of “Humanities without Walls.”
+After more than a year of work that included the collection of ideas from humanities faculty and graduate students and meetings with all of the center directors, the IPRH proposed a large-scale collaboration under the general rubric of “Humanities Without Walls,” typically abbreviated as "HWW."
 Together, the group formulated a set of innovative and experimental initiatives enabling them to advance education and research in the humanities.
 In addition, to test the types of collaboration that might be possible across our institutions, two pilot projects were conducted in the course of the year.
 One, “Performing the Middle Ages,” was led by Professor Charles Wright, and the other, on the “Uses of Scale in Literary Study,” was helmed by Professor Ted Underwood.

-The Humanities Without Walls consortium awarded the first round of Global Midwest grants in January 2015.
-The first cohort of pre-doctoral fellows were announced February 2015.
+HWW awarded the first round of Global Midwest grants in January 2015.
+The first cohort of Pre-doctoral Fellows were announced February 2015.

-In July 2015, Dianne Harris stepped down at both the Director of the Illinois Program for Research in the Humanities and the PI of the Humanities Without Walls grant.
-She was succeeded by Antoinette Burton in both positions, after which time the Humanities Without Walls consortium received a renewal grant from the Mellon Foundation, awarded to allow the group to pursue expanded and refined initiatives that built on the consortium’s accomplishments.
+In July 2015, Dianne Harris stepped down at both the Director of the Illinois Program for Research in the Humanities and the HWW PI.
+She was succeeded by Antoinette Burton in both positions, after which time HWW received a renewal grant from The Andrew W. Mellon Foundation, awarded to allow the group to pursue expanded and refined initiatives that built on the consortium’s accomplishments.